NxPKG/khulnasoft-docs/content/support/Third-Party Software/Content Management System (CMS)/WordPress.com and Cloudflare.md

 3\.
 In the text field, enter your domain name and click **Search**.

 4\.
-Verify that your Cloudflare nameservers display.
+Verify that your Khulnasoft nameservers display.

 ### **How can I confirm APO is up and running?**